a-voyager/ScrollNumber/README.md

 ```

  - Font
- change text font by call `setTextFont(fileName)`, before this you should copy the font file to 'assets/' directory.
+ Change text font by call `setTextFont(fileName)`, before this you should copy the font file to `assets/` directory.

 ```java
 scrollNumber.setTextFont("myfont.ttf");